• The Workplace

 Key Takeaways

-• An employer is obligated to provide an accommodation unless it creates an undue hardship, meaning that it is more than a trifling cost.
+- An employer is obligated to provide a religious accommodation unless it creates an undue hardship; following a 2023 Supreme Court case, this means the accommodation would “result in substantial increased costs” to the business.
 However, the employer is only required to provide a reasonable accommodation, which may differ from the employee’s preferred accommodation.

 To View/Download this Resource